prof-rossetti/intro-to-python/projects/freestyle/implementation.md

 Licensing | Repo contains an appropriate LICENSE file. | 5% Security | Excludes sensitive information and credentials from version control; protects user data as necessary. | 10% Quality | Code is well organized, and simplified to remove or minimize code duplication.
 Ideally integrates with the Code Climate service for automated PR comments/checks. | 10%
 Testing | Contains relevant automated tests.
-Ideally integrates with the a CI service like GitHub Actions for automated PR checks. | 10%
+Ideally integrates with a CI service like GitHub Actions for automated PR checks. | 10%
 Dev Process | Submitted via Git repository which reflects an incremental revision history, branch operations, a Pull Request workflow, and contributions from ideally all team members. | 15%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.